RoamGuru Roam Guru

 El Nido has the same karst geography as Coron — limestone cliffs rising from turquoise water — but the scale is different.
 The cliffs are higher, the lagoons larger, and the crowds thicker.
 The main town beach is functional but not beautiful.
 The real attractions are the islands in Bacuit Bay.

-The Tours: Tours A, B, C, and D each visit 4-5 islands and lagoons.
+Tours A, B, C, and D each visit 4-5 islands and lagoons.
 Tour A is the classic — Big Lagoon, Small Lagoon, Shimizu Island, Seven Commandos Beach.
 Tour C is the adventure option — Secret Beach (the inspiration for Alex Garland's The Beach), Hidden Beach, Helicopter Island.
+I recommend Tour C for the most dramatic scenery, or Tour A if it's your first time.

 Big Lagoon